openmotics/plugins/README.md

 * flooding - A plugin that measures the current on a power port and switches an output if the current is higher then a threshold for 10 minutes.
 * mqtt-client - An MQTT client to broadcast/send various events/messages to the MQTT broker which can be consumed by other hard- or software.
 * pushetta - A plugin for sending an event to Pushetta (http://www.pushetta.com/) when an input is pressed.
+* influxdb - A plugin for sending output/input events to InfluxDB

 ## Contribution